kuzudb/kuzu-docs/blog/2024-01-04-llms-graphs-part-1/index.md

 necessarily mean work for research contributions but also simple approaches to experiment with if you are building question answering (Q&A) applications using LLMs and graph technology.

-## Let's Review the Killer App: Retrieval Augmented Generation
+## Killer App: Retrieval Augmented Generation

-The killer application of LLMs that is capturing the attention of database researchers and practitioners is Q&A over private enterprise data.
+Let's review the killer application of LLMs.
+The main application that is keeping researchers and practitioners busy is Q&A over private enterprise data.
 Think of a chatbot to which you can ask natural language questions ($Q_{NL}$), such as: "Who is our top paying customer from Waterloo?", or "What are data privacy regulations in Canada we need to comply with?"